stephlaf/puppeteer-airtable-tutorial/README.md

-# Tutorial to scrape using Puppeteer and store to Airtable #
+# Tutorial to scrape the web using Puppeteer and store to Airtable #

 ## Setup ##